-- Before installing the drivers, first install the operating system.
-(The following instructions use Windows 10 as the example operating system.) - After installing the operating system, insert the motherboard driver disk into your optical drive.
+- Before installing the drivers, first install the operating system. - After installing the operating system, insert the motherboard driver disk into your optical drive.
 Click on the message "Tap to choose what happens with this disc" on the top-right corner of the screen and select "Run Run.exe."
 (Or go to My Computer, double-click the optical drive and execute the Run.exe program.)

 "Xpress Install" will automatically scan your system and then list all of the drivers that are recommended to install.
 You can click the Xpress Install button and "Xpress Install" will install all of the selected drivers.
-Or click the arrow Order icon to individually install the drivers you need.
+Or click the arrow on to individually install the drivers you need.